myipsprd/Rebuilding-Stronger-IA-Deliverables/Website-Rebuilding-Stronger-Plan-v2.md

 ## Adopting a User-Centered Approach

 A user-centered approach prioritizes the needs and preferences of the website users, ensuring a seamless and enjoyable experience.
-To adopt this approach, we will:
+Most of this To adopt this approach, we will:

 1. Conduct user research: Gather insights from students, parents, teachers, and administrators to understand their needs, preferences, and pain points.
 2. Develop user personas: Create fictional representations of the target user groups to guide design decisions.